AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-ExternalDataTypes.rst

         int fd;
     } file_external_data_args = { -1 };

-It simply contains a file descriptor that is shared by every callback involved in handling the resource.
+This structure only holds a file descriptor that all callbacks share.

 The ``while`` loop is required because ``pread`` might read fewer bytes than requested in its ``count`` parameter, and, as specified for